 SWOT Analysis Step #3: Construct the SWOT Matrix

-Until now you have already listed all influential factors from inside and outside your company.
-Also, you classify them as strengths, weakness, opportunities, and threats.
+Until now, you have already listed all influential factors from inside and outside your company.
+Also, you classify them as strengths, weaknesses, opportunities, and threats.
 Now you can continue with the construction of your SWOT matrix.

-SWOT matrix is a single quadrant constructed from SWOT acronyms and in each quadrant, you need to place each one of already identified factors.
-This is an excellent graphic presentation of what is right and what is wrong in your company, and what you can expect as an opportunity or threat.
+SWOT analysis matrix is a single quadrant constructed from SWOT acronyms, and in each quadrant, you need to place each of them already identified factors.
+This is an excellent graphic presentation of what is right and wrong in your company and what you can expect as an opportunity or threat.

 SWOT Analysis Step #4: Define SWOT Strategies

 What’s next?
 Is this enough to conduct the SWOT analysis?
-You need to know when you are analyzing that at the end of the process you need to expect future directions for next actions.
+You need to know when you are analyzing that you need to expect future directions for the next actions at the end of the process.

 If you stop here, you can not say that you have made a successful analysis.
 Therefore, for each combination of quadrants in the matrix, you must determine specific strategies for your company.
 From the SWOT matrix, you can extract four different strategies: